nushell/nushell/docs/commands/get.md

 ## Examples

-If we run `sys` we recieve a table which contains tables itself:
+If we run `sys` we receive a table which contains tables itself:

 ```shell
 > sys